Admitted International Students - What's Next?

 • STEP 6: (Academics) Find Your Academic Advisor and Class Registration

 An academic schedule will be created for you prior to the start of the semester.
 An Academic Advisor will be assigned by the first week of classes.
-You will receive a copy of your schedule at Orientation and then it can be viewed through MyKU.
+Your schedule can be viewed through MyKU once it is available.

 An academic schedule will be created for you prior to the start of the semester based on the academic transcripts and the course-by-course evaluation you provided.
 It may take some time for all of your transfer credit to be processed.
-You will receive a copy of your schedule at Orientation and then it can be viewed through MyKU.
+Your schedule can be viewed through MyKU once it is available.
 If you think there is an error in your course schedule based on courses you have previously taken, you can reach out to The Center for Academic Success and Academic Excellence at success@kutztown.edu.
 An Academic Advisor will be assigned by the first week of classes.

 Exchange Students